North American community members: How to become an elected member of NAASC:

 • Interact with key groups such as MASC, ABRC, TAIR, etc. to coordinate improvements for Arabidopsis researchers, educators, and for collaboration, coordination, and communication

-• Review & select ICAR 2024 mini-symposia from community submissions
+• Select ICAR 2024 mini-symposia from community submissions

-• Solicit nominees for NAASC awards, Review and select awardees (Footnote 2)
+• Solicit nominees for NAASC awards, Select awardees (Footnote 2)

 • Implement community webinars e.g., career development, DEIB, fundamental biology

-• Participate in developing funding proposals to support NAASC activities
+• Develop funding proposals to support NAASC activities

 • Engage in grant-funded activities, e.g., workshops, training, outreach